 Today, there is a rise of awareness toward food safety and health.
 So people look at the ingredient contained in the product they buy.
 One more time, as a foreign company you are believed to be more authentic.
 In other words, Chinese people trust foreign brand chocolate because they think that the product contains more milk or cocoa.

 - The Price

 When chocolate appeared in China, it was like a privilege that only a few people can afford.
 It was way too expensive for most of the people.
 However, because China opened its economy to the world, importation grew and chocolate became a common food product.
 Nevertheless, some of the chocolate brands are famous such as Ferrero because of its high price.
 In luxury, an industry price is always a tool of distinction because the notion of privilege is a part of luxury.
 Hence, if a brand wants to appear as a valued one, it has to be expensive to match which the expectation of a certain social category.

 To sum up, a Chinese consumer may have several reasons to buy imported chocolate such as taste, brand, and price.
 As a chocolate maker, you need to adopt a good strategy to make a real difference with your competitors if you want to succeed in China.

 Let’s see what we can do for you

 Having a good opinion from journalist also matter because they are powerful and can interfere in your reputation.
-Therefore we have the ressources needed to build for you a solid PR strategy.
+Therefore we have the resources needed to build for you a solid PR strategy.
 We have more than 2000 journalists in our contacts.
-We also can furnish you a regular detailed report about the process in order to make the adjustment.
+We also can furnish you with a regular detailed report about the process in order to make the adjustment.
 The communication will be effective because we have Chinese members in our team.

 Introduce you to the Chinese Ecommerce Platforms

 When we talk about Ecommerce in China, we see the platforms such as Tmall, Jd.com and Taobao.
 If you want to sell your Chocolate in China, you have to integrate these platforms.